-Midterm Exam (100 points): The midterm exam will be an in class exam on W 2/26.
-It will likely consist of terms identifications, short answer, and an essay question.
+Midterm Exams (200 pts): There will be 2 midterm exams worth 100 points each They will be in class exams on W 3/4 & M 4/13.
+They will consist of some combination of terms identifications or Scantron questions, short answer, and an essay question.
 A study guide will be provided a week in advance.